woocommerce/woocommerce-blocks/docs/contributors/folder-structure.md

     │   The Higher Order Components of the WooCommerce Blocks plugin.
     │
     ├── assets/js/icons
-    │   The SVG icons of the WooCommerce Blocks plugin.
+    │   The WooCommerce Blocks Icon library.
     │
     ├── assets/js/legacy
     │   The legacy code of the WooCommerce Blocks plugin.